Artificial Intelligence: Ethical Concerns and Sustainability Issues

 Preventing negative unintended consequences and associated brand risk.1

-While AI can support these efforts, without proper oversight, it could also seriously damage a company’s reputation, harm profits and even threaten its long-term sustainability.
+AI can support these efforts, but without proper oversight, it could also seriously damage a company’s reputation, harm profits, and threaten its long-term sustainability.

-These risks aren’t just hypothetical.
-In 2018, Amazon scrapped an AI recruiting tool after determining that the algorithm, trained on data about prior job applicants who were primarily male, created a clear bias against female applicants.2 Any company that uses a potentially biased algorithm in hiring faces similar risks, potentially tarnishing its reputation and hurting its ability to attract and retain talent, which could reduce productivity and innovation.
+These risks are not just hypothetical.
+In 2018, Amazon scrapped an AI recruiting tool after determining that the algorithm, trained on data about prior job applicants who were primarily male, had a clear bias against female applicants.2 Any company that uses a biased algorithm in hiring faces similar risks that could tarnish its reputation and hurt its ability to attract and retain talent, which could reduce productivity and innovation.

 Companies that use AI will face increased scrutiny as it becomes more widespread.
 C-suite executives, managers and investors must be aware of the human capital element of the technology and understand that it could have unintended, harmful effects on employees and a company’s reputation.

-Companies face various ethical and legal questions arising from the impact of AI on individuals.
-For example, as AI becomes more common in health care, its use in medical diagnoses, treatments and patient care will be largely invisible to patients.
-The Food and Drug Administration has approved more than 130 AI-based clinical decision-support tools in different therapeutic areas over the past five years.6
+Companies face various ethical and legal questions arising from AI’s impact on individuals.
+For example, AI is becoming more common in health care settings — as of early August 2024, the Food and Drug Administration had approved more than 950 AI or machine learning-enabled devices.6 However, its use in medical diagnoses, treatments and patient care can be largely invisible to patients.

-While AI algorithms “learn” from their mistakes and AI-based diagnostic tools have shown a remarkable ability to support human judgment and free up more time for patients, doctors shouldn’t just hand over their stethoscopes to these algorithms.
+While AI algorithms “learn” from their mistakes and AI-based diagnostic tools have shown a remarkable ability to support human judgment, freeing up more time to treat patients, doctors should not simply hand over their stethoscopes to these algorithms.

 Denied Claims, Privacy Violations and Intellectual Property Rights